-Dry mouth occurs when the salivary glands aren’t working properly.
-The American Dental Association estimates that there are more than 500 medications that contribute to xerostomia.
-High blood pressure medications, antidepressants, antihistamines, diuretics, nonsteroidal anti-inflammatory drugs, narcotics, and amphetamines are examples of the types of medications that lead to dry mouth.
+Dry mouth occurs when your salivary glands aren’t working properly.
+The American Dental Association (ADA) estimates more than 500 medications have the side effect of xerostomia.
+Some of the most common culprits include blood pressure medications, antidepressants, antihistamines, and nonsteroidal anti-inflammatory drugs.

-Other causes include nervousness, stress, depression, cancer therapy, and certain autoimmune disorders, such as Sjorgren’s syndrome.
-Alzheimer’s and Parkinson’s disease also often lead to dehydration, increasing risk for dry mouth.
+Certain disorders and conditions can cause dry mouth, including anxiety, stress, depression, cancer therapy, and certain autoimmune disorders, such as Sjogren’s syndrome.
+Alzheimer’s and Parkinson’s disease also often lead to dehydration, increasing the risk for dry mouth.

-During pregnancy or breastfeeding, women may experience dry mouth due to hormonal changes.
+During pregnancy or breastfeeding, hormonal changes can cause women to experience dry mouth.
 Trauma, nerve damage, aging, cancer therapy, and smoking can be risk factors as well.

-A dentist is essential for developing a management and treatment plan for xerostomia.
-At your appointment, the dentist will inspect the glands and ducts and measure salivary flow.
-The lips, oral tissues, and tongue will be checked for dryness.
+During your appointment, the dentist will inspect the glands and ducts in your mouth and measure salivary flow.
+They will also inspect your lips, oral tissues, and tongue for dryness.
 Depending on the dentist’s findings and your medical history, you may be referred to a doctor for testing or put on a temporary treatment plan.

-There are several ways that one can personally manage the symptoms of dry mouth:
+There are several ways you can manage dry mouth symptoms: